Description

 property of the TypeDescription

 class indicates whether the described type is still valid, meaning that the type still exists in the current context.
-This property is useful for checking the existence of a type before performing operations that depend on it.
+This property is useful for checking the integrity of a type, especially in dynamic or reflective scenarios where types might be loaded or unloaded at runtime.

 Usage